 2 The phrase "National Laboratories" is used broadly to encompass DOE/NNSA laboratories and sites capable of performing the work described in this NOFO and capable of receiving funds through the DOE Field Work System.
 3 No separate form or submission is required for the Certifications and Assurances.

+3No separate form or submission is required for the Certifications and Assurances.

-3 No separate form or submission is required for the Certifications and Assurances.
+3No separate form or submission is required for the Certifications and Assurances.